Dharmik2806/Survelliance-System/README.md

 This system includes a video capturing device,a speaker and an andriod app.
 This system will allows its user to monitor a room.
 In this case the 2 computer labs and it will allow to make announcements in the the lab if necessary.

 Our system will make use of python as a backend language and andriod as frontend.
-Our app will bascally contain 2 pages.
+Our app will basically contain 2 pages.
 Their functionalities are listed below.

 1. This page will be the main page and it will allow the user to select which live video stream he/she wants to see.